csev/dj4e/assn/dj4e_install.md

 the application that you have build by the last step of the tutorial will no longer pass the earlier autograders.

+**Note:** Sometimes browser plugins like add blockers or privacy tools break your use of PythonAnywhere's browser-based development environment.
+If you experience weird problems like a hung browser, first turn off some of your extensions/addons/plugins.
+And if the problem persists use a different browser to test.

 Setting Up Your Environment
 ---------------------------